HARITJOSHI1/ads/README.md

 ## Introduction
 This project is a web application designed to help restaurant chains manage their marketing campaigns on food delivery platforms.
 The application allows users to schedule campaigns to run at specific times of the day and on selected weekdays.
 The key features include creating, editing, and displaying campaigns with detailed schedules.

+**I have already added some dummy campaigns so that it will be easier for the review.**
 ## Getting Started

 First, run the development server: